tocklime/mcdc-problem/README.md

   * The result is `(B+C,A+D)`
 * MCDC coverage for or can be done by using the equivalence `(A || B) == !(!A && !B)`

 <b id='vector-selection'>1:</b> The selection of a vector is a crucial decision.
-You must not try to merge two vectors with a conflicting [1]value for a given variable.
+You must not try to merge two vectors with a conflicting value for a given variable.
 Ideally, we would use a backtracking algorithm in this selection, and so get all possible MCDC coverage sets.

 ## TODO